mappingtools/osu-collaboration-bot/README.md

 **Arguments:**
 - `project` (string): The project.
 - `beatmap` (Attachment): The beatmap .osu to import bookmarks from.
-- `hasstart` (bool, optional): Whether there is a bookmark indicating the start of the first part.
+- `hasStart` (bool, optional): Whether there is a bookmark indicating the start of the first part.
 Defaults to `true`.
-- `hasend` (bool, optional): Whether there is a bookmark indicating the end of the last part.
+- `hasEnd` (bool, optional): Whether there is a bookmark indicating the end of the last part.
 Defaults to `false`.
 - `replace` (bool, optional): Whether to clear the existing parts before importing.
 Defaults to `true`.

 ### fromcsv `/part fromcsv`